 Some of the following information will also apply to handling stress too:

 - We must learn to communicate so that we get to deal with our problems effectively.
-It’s easy to bottle up feelings, which in the short term may work, but in the longer term won’t work at all.
-Issues tend to escalate the longer we leave them, they don’t go away;
+It’s easy to bottle up feelings and us say nothing, but issues tend to get bigger the longer we leave them;

-- Slow down and take more time to eat with your family.
-Are you up too late, rushing breakfast down or skipping breakfast altogether; or are you out at the crack of dawn only to return home late from work?
-Perhaps it’s time to slow down and plan meal times in advance, so that meals aren’t rushed;
+- Slow down and take more time with your family; Are you up too late, rushing breakfast down or skipping breakfast altogether; or are you out at the crack of dawn only to return home late from work?
+Perhaps it’s time to slow down and plan meal times in advance, so that they’re not rushed;

 We can change the way we perceive things in the same way we choose to live our lives.
 We must use and seek out opportunities to think about how we can change some of our issues and how we can go on to build better, less stressful lives for ourselves.